Categories

 Traditionally, rural folk didn’t feel the need to fill the space with chatter but we’ve come full circle.
 Gone is the quiet companionship round a pub table with the odd grunt of acknowledgement.
 Now we’re quiet for another reason – to stare intently at our smartphones.

-English Heritage is now encouraging us to silence those phones, finish our conversations and “enjoy England’s abbeys and priories in contemplative quiet”.
-There are 16 properties participating and apparently the peace will descend in the last hour of each day of each site’s opening.
+At the height of the Covid pandemic in October 2021, English Heritage encouraged us to silence those phones, finish our conversations and “enjoy England’s abbeys and priories in contemplative quiet”.
+There were 16 properties participating and apparently the peace descended in the last hour of each day of each site’s opening.

 Talking and texting